How Far Are We from Generating Missing Modalities with Foundation Models?: Agentic Missing Generation Framework

 \subsubsection{Ablation Study}

-We further investigate the impact of individual components, self-refine rounds, and generation threshold on both generation quality and downstream classification performance in the AFM$^2$ framework.
+We further analyze how individual components, the number of self-refinement rounds, and the generation threshold affect both generation quality and downstream classification in AFM$^2$.
+Table~\ref{tab:component-ana} reports an ablation on VGGSound at a 70\% missing rate.
+The miner agent is the primary driver of performance: in image generation, removing it markedly increases FID (+71.12).
+By comparison, removing the verifier agent produces a moderate decline (FID +13.17).
+These results indicate that both agents matter, with the miner agent exerting the larger effect.

-As shown in Table~\ref{tab:component-ana}, we evaluate the contribution of each component on the VGGSound dataset under a 70\% missing rate.
-Our results show that the \textbf{miner agent} plays the most critical role in the overall performance.
-For instance, in the image prediction task, removing the miner agent leads to a substantial increase in FID (+71.12).
-In contrast, removing the \textbf{verifier agent} results in only a moderate degradation (FID increases by 13.17).
-These findings suggest that both agents contribute to the quality of missing modality generation, but the miner agent has a more significant impact.

-Moreover, we investigate the impact of two key factors within the verifier agent: the number of self-refinement rounds and the generation threshold.
-Results are shown in Figure~\ref{fig:verifier_ablation}.
-Under a 70\% missing rate, we observe consistent trends across all four datasets for both FID (image) and MER (text).
-As shown in Figure~\ref{fig:verifier_ablation}(a) and (b), increasing the number of self-refinement rounds generally improves performance, with optimal results observed between 5 and 10 iterations.
-Beyond this range, further refinements yield only marginal gains.
-For generation thresholds (Figure~\ref{fig:verifier_ablation}(c) and (d)), values below 3.5 lead to significant performance degradation, likely due to overly lenient acceptance of low-quality candidates.
-Moderate thresholds (e.g., 4.0–4.5) offer a more favorable balance between quality control and generation stability.
+We next study two verifier factors: self-refinement rounds and the generation threshold (Fig.~\ref{fig:verifier_ablation}).
+Under a 70\% missing rate, consistent patterns appear across all four datasets for FID (image) and MER (text).
+In Fig.~\ref{fig:verifier_ablation}(a)--(b), increasing the number of rounds generally improves performance, with optimal results typically between 1 and 5 iterations; gains beyond this range are marginal.
+Jointly with Table~\ref{tab:test-time-scaling}, rounds of 1, 3, and 5 provide a more favorable time--quality trade-off than Paradigm~3 (QO) under the same total candidate budget, with the clearest advantage observed in image completion and more modest gains for text and audio.
+To further examine the scaling behavior of AFM$^2$, we additionally vary the number of generated candidates while keeping the self-refinement procedure unchanged.
+As shown in Appendix Table~VI, AFM$^2$ generally benefits from larger candidate pools across image, text, and audio completion.
+For example, under the 4o setting, increasing the candidate number from 5 to 25 improves image FID from 97.28 to 93.27, text MER from 0.61 to 0.59, and audio PESQ from 1.63 to 1.83, with corresponding downstream F1 improvements across all three modalities.
+Meanwhile, the gains gradually saturate as the candidate number increases, while the inference cost grows substantially, indicating a clear quality--efficiency trade-off.
+For thresholds (Fig.~\ref{fig:verifier_ablation}(c)--(d)), values below 3.5 degrade performance, likely due to lenient acceptance of low-quality candidates, whereas moderate thresholds (e.g., 4.0--4.5) provide a more balanced compromise between quality control and stability.